China Daily: History

 In 2018, the paper fabricated a quote by the mayor of Davos, Switzerland, Tarzisius Caviezel.

 A January 2020 report by Freedom House, a U.S. non-governmental organization, noted that China Daily had increased its spending from $500,000 in the first half of 2009 to over $5 million in the latter half of 2019 for increased print runs.
 China Daily said it had a circulation of 300,000 in the U.S. and 600,000 overseas.

 In February 2020, a group of U.S. lawmakers asked the United States Department of Justice to investigate China Daily for alleged violations of the Foreign Agents Registration Act.
 Later the same month, the United States Department of State designated China Daily, along with several other Chinese state media outlets, as foreign missions owned or controlled by the Chinese Communist Party.

 In June 2020, China Daily awarded a tender for a "foreign personnel analysis platform" to the Communication University of China to scan social media and automatically flag "false statements and reports on China."

 In September 2020, India's Ministry of External Affairs issued a statement saying that comments made by China Daily were falsely attributed to Ajit Doval.
 In September 2023, the US Department of State accused the Chinese government of information laundering by using a fictitious opinion columnist named "Yi Fan" writing in China Daily and other outlets to present state narratives as "organic sentiment".

 In January 2024, China Daily and the Yunnan International Communication Center (ICC), a project of the propaganda department of the Yunnan provincial CCP committee, jointly launched the South and Southeast Asian Media Network.
 China Daily has continued to partner with other provincial ICCs established by provincial CCP propaganda departments.
 The publication has also formed partnerships with Renmin University of China, Harbin Institute of Technology, Shandong University, and Huazhong University of Science and Technology.

 In March 2025, U.S. congressional Republicans banned the distribution of China Daily on Capitol Hill.
-The same month, UK members of Parliament requested a review of free delivery of China Daily to legislators.
+The same month in the UK, members of Parliament requested a review of free delivery of China Daily to legislators.
 In August 2025, the propaganda department of the Shaanxi provincial CCP committee signed a cooperation agreement with China Daily.